storyblok/field-type-examples/star-rating/README.md

 ## Amount of stars

-The default number of stars is 5.
+The default amount of stars is 5.
-You can change the number of stars by passing an option with the name `numberOfStars` and the value should be the number of stars you want.
+You can change the amount of stars by passing an option with the name `amount` and the value should be the amount of stars you want.